 Option #1: Wood Chisel for Precision

-It is recommended to start with a ½” or ¾” chisel.
-For best results, use a sharp chisel since a dull one is hard to use and may lead to accidents.
+I typically recommend starting with a ½” or ¾” chisel.
+For the best results, use a sharp chisel.
+Working with a dull one will be challenging, not mention, hazardous too.
 While you are at it, use a mallet or deadfall hammer to use it.

 Mark the part where you plan to cut.
 This is a good practice when planning on making several precise cuts.